mbari-org/mxm/docker/README.md

 - The user-visible MXM version is set in `../package.json`.

-- The version of the postgres image is set directly as needed.
+- The version of the postgres image is set directly as needed (see below).

-- Reflect such versions in `docker-compose.yml` for general consistency.
+- For deployment, reflect such versions in `docker-compose.yml` for general consistency.

+## MXM image

 To generate image `mbari/mxm:x.y.z`: